guettli/sense-of-taste-bias/README.md

 It tastes better but the content is still the same.

 It is like buying a fancy racecar, but the racecar's engine has the power of a moped.
+It looks strong, but in truth it is weak.

 We fool our self daily.